rharbird/microbit-challenges/docs/source/features/radio.rst

 ******
 Radio
 ******
-Your micro:bit has a radio chip that can be used to transmit and receive messages.
+Micro:bit has a radio chip that can be used to transmit and receive messages.

 .. image:: assets/radio.jpg
    :scale: 80 %